ALL YOU NEED TO KNOW ABOUT AIRLINE DRUG TESTING

 DOT drug testing rules require FAA employers to test their employees for the following drugs: Marijuana, Opiates, PCP, Cocaine, and Amphetamines.

-For DOT alcohol screening, the prohibited alcohol concentration for FAA employees is 0.04% or greater.
+For DOT Alcohol Testing, the prohibited alcohol concentration for FAA employees is 0.04% or greater.
+Instant tests like the QED Saliva Alcohol Test A150 can monitor the Breath Alcohol Concentration of drivers, immediately.
 Employees who are caught violating these prohibitions must be immediately removed from performing safety-sensitive functions until management decides on their applicable consequences.

 Who performs the drug and alcohol testing procedures?

 For DOT alcohol screening, only a screening test technician (STT) and breath alcohol technician (BAT) are allowed to perform the alcohol test.
-DOT requires 2 alcohol tests, a screening and confirmation test.
+DOT Alcohol Testing requires 2 tests: a screening and confirmation test.
 STTs are only allowed to perform screening tests, while BATs are allowed to perform both tests.
 They are trained to guarantee accurate test results.

 FAA Random Drug Testing Requirements for Pilots

-Like most drivers who drive vehicles that require special education and certification, pilots too are subject to the regulations of the DOT drug testing policy.
+Like most drivers who drive vehicles that require special education and certification, pilots too are subject to the regulations of the DOT Alcohol Testing and Drug Testing Policy.
 These regulations are designed to maintain the safety of all passengers and aircraft crew who depend on their pilot to be able to transport them from one location to another without incident.

 This means that the pilot must be able to be on guard at all times for the varying situations that could occur during the course of taking off, flying and landing the airplane under their control.
 A pilot more than any other major transportation operator needs to have a clear mind and an ability to focus to maintain the safety and well-being of those he transports.
 These abilities are delayed, limited or severely impaired by the abuse of illegal substances.